Frank Zappa's musical language

 1.4 Galoot up-date

 David Letterman In "The 'torchum' never stops" the evil virus experimenting prince sings a lengthy aria, also released as an individual piece, "The evil prince", on "You can't do that on stage anymore, vol. IV".
-It's in 3/4.
 It's sort of a newly composed intermezzo within the returning material from "The torture never stops" from "Zoot allures".
-Like the original it's in G Dorian.
-You can see the characteristic bass motif return once in bars 4-5, the motif that's used all through in staff 5 of the transcription of the opening from the Zoot allures section.
+The section below is in 3/4 and, like the original Zoot allures track, in G Dorian.
+You can see the characteristic bass motif return once in bars 4-5, the motif that's used all through in staff 5 of the transcription of the opening from "The torture never stops" from the Zoot allures section.

-The 'torchum' never stops, Evil prince aria (midi file).
+The 'torchum' never stops, Evil prince aria, section (midi file).

-The 'torchum' never stops, Evil prince aria (transcription).
+The 'torchum' never stops, Evil prince aria, section (transcription).

 The evil prince curses gay people and everybody creative.
 While the evil prince sections seem to be sympathetic of the gay community, most of "Thing-Fish" is quite opposite.
 Gay people are ridiculed as men unable to deal with liberated women.
 It culminates in Rhonda's severe feminist monologue in "Drop dead".